DarthSim/carrierwave-bombshelter/README.md

 ## How it works

 BombShelter uses [fastimage](https://github.com/sdsykes/fastimage) gem, which reads just a header of an image to get info about it.
-BombShelter compares pixel dimensions of the uploaded image with maximum allowed ones and raises integrity error if image is too big.
+BombShelter compares type and pixel dimensions of the uploaded image with allowed ones and raises integrity error if image is too big or have unsupported type.
 Works perfectly with ActiveRecord validators.

 ## Installation